ihartb/CovidModel/README.md

   - [x] on trigger enter
     - [x] not all trigger enters --> infection, calculate a percent that does.
     - [x] infection from particles in room
-    - [ ] infection rate increases based on proximity to sick? maybe
   - [x] model room particles
   - [ ] updating trigger radius based on distancing measure...?
   - [x] change color for infection